openscivision/thermal-face-alignment/README.md

 ## Practical Usage

-The `ThermalLandmarks` class wraps a two-stage pipeline: a sparse face detector followed by a dense landmark refinement network.
-It supports thermal, grayscale, and RGB inputs.
+The ThermalLandmarks wraps a landmarker trained on T-FAKE either with sliding window selecting the face with highest confidence or via a bbox computed with a smaller model.

 Please note that we trained our network with temperature value range of 20°C to 40°C. While our implementation performs an automatic rescaling, please make sure that you adapt our landmarker options based on the input pixel values.